Copyright © 2017 "Musical Instrument Repairs WA (MIRWA)" · All Rights reserved · E-Mail: firstname.lastname@example.org

 Place a steel ruler along side the bridge, make sure the ruler sits on the edges of the head.

 You may need to cut a ruler down to size to make it fit properly.

 I place some shims which give a total thickness of 68"

 Place my ruler back over the top, you can see there is a gap between my ruler and the shims, therefore the head can be tensioned up a bit more.

 Placing the banjo back on its back, but not resting on the bridge, we start our tensioning process.

 To check if you head needs tensioning, place your hand over the strings at the end of the fretboard.
 Then tap the top of the drum head and see if it resonates or has a woody dull sound.

-If the sound is dull or woody, your instrument could benfiut from being retensioned.
+If the sound is dull or woody, your instrument could benfit from being retensioned.

 Before we start tensioning, we need to make sure our bridge is in the right place.

-To do this we tune an open string, any one will do apart from the 5th string, which is a short one
+To do this we tune an open string, any one will do apart from the 5th string, which is the very short one.

 Fretting the string at the 12th, I recheck my tuning.